 Hematology: leukocytes and inflammation, follow up of hemostasis

-- Physiology of leukocytes focusing on production and distribution in the body
+- Physiology of leucocytes focusing on production and distribution in the body

 - Hematology instruments and interpretation of dot plots

-- Inflammation with acute phase proteins and morphology of leukocytes, including toxic changes etc.
+- Inflammation with acute phase proteins and morphology of leucocytes, including toxic changes etc.